enriquepablo/npl-web/npl_ref.rst

 But this is not yet totally correct syntax.
-We can have more than one object in a predicate, and, in different facts, the same verb can form the predicate with a different number of objects.
+We can have more than one object in a predicate, and, in different facts, the same verb can form predicates with a different number of objects.
 Thus, we need to label the objects.
 To see this, consider that we have